zephyrproject-rtos/zephyr/doc/board/arduino_101.rst

 ************

-General information for the board can be found at the `Arduino website`_, which includes both `schematics`_ and BRD files.
+General information for the board can be found at the `Arduino website`_, which also includes `schematics`_ and BRD files.

 Supported Features
 ******************

 The Zephyr kernel supports multiple hardware features on the Arduino 101 through the use of drivers.
-Some drivers are functional on the x86 side, some only on the ARC side, and a few functional on both sides.
-The below table breaks down which drivers and functionality can be found on which architectures:
+Some drivers are functional on the x86 side only, some on the ARC side only, and a few are functional on both sides.
+The table below shows which drivers and functionality can be found on which architectures:

 +-----------+------------+-----+-----+-----------------------+
 | Interface | Controller | ARC | x86 | Driver/Component      |